Kvalyr/XCOM2OverridesManager/README.md

 # How to Use
 * Download this tool and extract it somewhere convenient.
+* Configuration:
   * Open the `config.ini` file in the tool's folder and set the Mod paths to match your XCOM2 mod paths.
-  * On Windows you will typically only need to change the Drive letter and base steam folder location.
+    * *On Windows you will typically only need to change the Drive letter and base steam folder location.*
-  * Google "XCOM 2 Mod paths" if you get stuck.
+    * *(Google "XCOM 2 Mod paths" if you get stuck.)*
-* Change `WOTC` to false in `config.ini` if you are playing vanilla XCOM2 without WotC.
+  * Change `WOTC` to `False` in `config.ini` if you are playing vanilla XCOM2 without WotC.
+  * Change `CleanActiveMods` to `False` in `config.ini` if you don't want the tool clean up duplicate entries in XComModOptions.ini

 * Run the tool.
 It will work automatically without any further prompts.
-* A backup of your previous XComEngine.ini will be copied to XComEngine.ini.bak in the same folder.
+* A backup of any file modified by this tool will be copied to `[file name].bak` in the same folder.
-* If the tool window just disappears immediately or otherwise fails to work, take a look at the XCOM2OM.log file it generates in its own folder.
+* If the tool window just disappears immediately or otherwise fails to work, take a look at the `XCOM2OM.log` file it generates in its own folder.
 The tool logs what it's doing there, along with possible errors or problems encountered.

 # Building an Executable
 ### For users on Linux/Mac or those who prefer not to download precompiled binaries